ocornut/imgui/README.md

 - The documentation is at the top of imgui.cpp + effectively imgui.h.
 - Example code is in imgui_demo.cpp and particularly the ImGui::ShowTestWindow() function.
 It covers most features of ImGui so you can read the code and call the function itself to see its output.
 - Standalone example applications using e.g. OpenGL/DirectX are provided in the examples/ folder.
-- It obviously needs better documentation!
-Consider helping or becoming a [Patron](http://www.patreon.com/imgui) to promote this effort.
+- We obviously needs better documentation!
+Consider contributing or becoming a [Patron](http://www.patreon.com/imgui) to promote this effort.

 <b>How do I update to a newer version of ImGui?</b>
 <br><b>Can I have multiple widgets with the same label?
 Can I have widget without a label?
 (Yes)</b>